nickserv/danamccurdy.com/_posts/2017-10-02-love-and-acceptance.md

 in the natural flow
 of living and dying.

 Love is cherishing
+our momentary angels,
 the gifts of each moment,
-grateful and content,
 without demanding more.